canonical/object-storage-integrator/lib/README.md

 This library implements a common object-storage contract and the relation/event plumbing to publish and consume storage connection info.

+The following object storage providers are currently supported:
+1. AWS S3 (and S3 compliant providers)
+2. Azure Blob Storage / Azure Data Lake Storage (ADLS)
+3. Google Cloud Storage (GCS)

-### Provider charm
+### Example Usage for S3 Provider and Requirer

+When two charms are related over an object storage relation interface, the one providing the object storage credentials is termed as Provider and the one that consumes those credentials is termed as Requirer.
 A provider publishes the payload when the requirer asks for it.

-It is needed to wire the handlers and emit on demand.
+The following is a sample Provider charm code, that provides S3 bucket and credentials.

 Example:
 ```python